inphinit/framework/README.md

 Requirements:

-1. See currently supported PHP versions: https://www.php.net/supported-versions.php.
+1. Recommended: *PHP 8* (see the currently supported versions at https://www.php.net/supported-versions.php)
-    * Minimal _PHP 5.4_ (backward compatibility is maintained for users with upgrade limitations).
+   - Minimum: *PHP 5.4* (backward compatibility is preserved for environments with upgrade limitations)
-1. Intl PHP extension to use `Inphinit\Utility\Strings` class.
+1. Intl PHP extension, required for the `Inphinit\Utility\Strings` class.
-1. COM PHP extension or cURL PHP extension to use `Inphinit\Filesystem\Size` class.
+1. COM or cURL PHP extension, required for the `Inphinit\Filesystem\Size` class.

 Before submitting a pull-request, it's important to run *LINT* with the following command to check for potential errors: